 World War II accelerated social change.
-Service in the armed forces and work in wartime industries, combined with the ideals of democracy, gave birth to a new civil rights agenda in the U.S. Black migration to the North encouraged the Democratic and Republican Parties to broaden their appeal and include African American supporters.
-Changes in public policy at the federal level signaled the end for racial segregation, and civil rights became a national issue for the first time since the Reconstruction era.
+Work in wartime industry and service in the armed forces, combined with the ideals of democracy, and spawned a new civil rights agenda at home that forever transformed American life.
+Black migration to the North, where the right to vote was available, encouraged the Democratic and Republican Parties to solicit African American supporters.
+Changes in public policy at the federal level augured the end of racial segregation, and civil rights became a national issue for the first time since the Reconstruction era.

-Even though minorities served in the military, those at home still faced racial discrimination from federal and local governments.
-Under Executive Order 9066, nearly 110,000 persons of Japanese descent from Oregon, Washington, and California were removed to internment camps.
+Even as people of color served in the military, those at home still faced racial discrimination from federal and local governments.
+Nearly 110,000 persons of Japanese descent from Oregon, Washington, and California were removed to internment camps pursuant to Executive Order 9066, which authorized the clearing of civilians from "military areas" but were only applied to Japanese Americans.
 In the Zoot Suit Riots of 1943, white servicemen in Los Angeles attacked Hispanic teenagers, who received no police protection.
-Chinese Americans struggled against America's deeply rooted and institutionalized anti-Chinese racism.
-Six states denied American Indians access to voting, basing their decision on illiteracy, residency, nontaxation, and wardship status.
+Chinese Americans, emboldened in part by the role of China as an American ally in the war, struggled against America's deeply rooted and institutionalized anti-Chinese racism, thereby inching closer to abolishing racist ideology in immigration policies.
+Six states denied American Indians access to the ballot, basing their decision on illiteracy, residency, nontaxation, and wardship status.

-World War II also spurred a new militancy among African Americans.
-The NAACP—emboldened by the record of black servicemen in the war, a new corps of brilliant young lawyers, and steady financial support from white philanthropists—initiated major attacks against discrimination and segregation.
-Legal challenges to the "separate but equal" doctrine dominated civil rights activities during the postwar era, culminating with the Supreme Court's 1954 decision in Brown v.
-Board of Education.
+World War II spurred a new militancy among African Americans.
+The NAACP—emboldened by the record of black servicemen in the war, a new corps of brilliant young lawyers, and steady financial support from white philanthropists—initiated major attacks against discrimination and segregation, even in the Jim Crow South.